jk4837/ShowDefinitionEx/README.md

 # Show Definition EX
 ShowDefinitionEx expand original definition lookup path:line with class and overloading choices

-ShowDefinitionEx shows the definition of the function, not only path:line, but also the class name and function parameters.
-It can be useful if there is a complex class hierarchy in the project, or if multiple function overloads are used in the project.
-As for the built-in function of sublime, you can only see path:line of those relatated symbols, it's hard to decide which is what you want.

 Basically, this package works on every syntax supported by your Sublime Text since it's base on the built-in function result, and open an invisible panel to parse the information of function.
 It only shows symbols in the same file extention, so you will not see a JS function appear when writing C++